marinacornelie/to-do/README.md

 # Todo app

-This Todo app is a React app to convert currencies.
+This Todo app is a React app to keep track of your todo's.

 ## Local development